aarron-lee/LegionGoRefreshRate/README.md

+# DEPRECATED - you should no longer use this plugin

 # Legion Go Refresh Rate - Decky Plugin

 Experimental Decky Plugin for to change refresh rates and resolutions in SteamUI